A Barcelona Guide to 24 Hours of Eating

 Lunch at Chiringuito Las Sardinitas

 For lunch, we headed to Barcelona’s beach.
+In Madrid we ate at the markets, so we wanted to do something different here.
 After a morning of sightseeing at Sagrada Familia and strolling (weaving and bobbing miserably) along La Rambla, we were ready for beer and cool breezes.
 We wandered through Barceloneta’s quaint streets before hitting the main drag of overpriced restaurants and nightclubs along the beach.
 We finally came upon a more quiet stretch along la Platja de la Nova Icària where we found Chiringuito Las Sardinitas.
 This seafood joint is part of a bigger group of restaurants, but it has cheap beer, greasy-in-a-good-way calamari and of course, the always necessary patatas bravas.
 Done like lunch.

 My sentiment the whole afternoon: carefree joy about eating all the tapas I wanted.
 Between the beers, the bright beach-y decor and the salty breezes I could have sat forever.